pact0/Tetris/README.md

 # Tetris
-One of my first working js projects.
+One of my first js projects.
 Fully working tetris.